AI experts sharing free tutorials to accelerate your business.

 Before you start:

-• Load config.yml for practice name, owner / lead dentist name, office manager name, phone, portal URL, review-response email alias, and voice/tone
+• Load config.yml for practice name, owner / lead dentist name, office manager name, phone, portal URL, review-response email alias, brand voice, and the practice's named PHI-disclosure policy

 • Reference knowledge-base/regulations/ for HIPAA-compliant public-communication rules and any state dental-board advertising / disparagement statutes